While cell-free DNA is our business, it’s patients who power our purpose

 Chapman holds a bachelor’s degree in microbiology, immunology, and molecular genetics from UCLA, where he graduated with honors.

-Alexey Aleshin serves as general manager of oncology and early cancer detection & chief medical officer of Natera.
-He joined the company in 2017, and has served in many leadership capacities during his tenure including medical director of oncology, vice president of oncology medical affairs, and chief medical officer.
+Alexey Aleshin, M.D., MBA, serves as chief medical officer & general manager of oncology and early cancer detection at Natera.
+He joined the company in 2017 and has served in many leadership capacities during his tenure, including medical director of oncology, vice president of oncology medical affairs, and chief medical officer.

-Aleshin holds his M.D. and an MBA from UCLA.
+Aleshin holds an M.D. and an MBA from UCLA.
 He completed his internal medicine residency at Stanford University Medical Center and his hematology/oncology fellowship at Stanford Hospital.

 Olesya Anisimova, CPA